-A dedicated graphics card can be very expensive on laptop depending upon how powerful it is.
+A dedicated graphics card can be very expensive on a laptop, depending on its power.
 The best graphics cards on a laptop can cost as much as a laptop itself.

-As such unless you are a gamer or a professional designer / editor, you do not need to have a dedicated graphics card in your laptop.
+As such, unless you are a gamer or a professional designer/editor, you do not need a dedicated graphics card on your laptop.

-An average person who does not have a very graphics processing need will not see much of a difference between having an integrated graphics card vs a dedicated graphics card.
+An average person without a graphics processing need will not see much difference between having an integrated graphics card vs. a dedicated graphics card.

 What is a Dedicated Graphics Card on a Laptop?

-A dedicated graphics card, also known as a discrete graphics card, is a separate chip found on a laptop which has the sole purpose of handling demanding graphics processing.
+A dedicated graphics card, also known as a discrete graphics card, is a separate chip found on a laptop to handle demanding graphics processing.

-Not all dedicated graphics card are created equally.
-There are weak models and then there are the high end models.
-Naturally, the more powerful a dedicated graphics card on your laptop, the more expensive your laptop would be.
+Not all dedicated graphics cards are created equally.
+There are weak models, and then there are the high-end models.
+Naturally, the more powerful a dedicated graphics card on your laptop, the more expensive your laptop will be.

-There are two main brands that manufacture dedicated graphics card: NVIDIA and AMD.
+Two leading brands manufacture dedicated graphics cards: NVIDIA and AMD.

-You can see from the G3D mark scores that even the weakest dedicated graphics card are far more capable than even the best integrated graphics cards.
+You can see from the G3D mark scores that even the weakest dedicated graphics card is far more capable than even the best-integrated graphics cards.